chrisgrieser/obsidian-quadro/README.md

 There are various Obsidian plugins that allow you to get a spreadsheet-like overview of all extractions.

-The recommended one is the [Projects Plugin](https://obsidian.md/plugins?id=obsidian-projects), due to its flexibility, and it's long-term design philosophy.
+The recommended one is the [Obsidian Bases Plugin](https://help.obsidian.md/bases), due to its first-party support and extensive filtering, sorting, and aggregation features.

-To aggregate extractions, with the `Projects Plugin`, open the command palette with `cmd/ctrl+p`, search for the `Projects: Create New Project` command, and enter as `Path` the extraction type you would like to aggregate, for example `Extractions/Career Visions`.
+Please refer to the [Obsidian Bases documentation](https://help.obsidian.md/bases) for details.

 #### Extraction capabilities